i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

     Present if flag bit 0 is set to 1 and flag bits 3-1 are set to 0.

     ephemeralPublicKey
-        DH_PUBKEY_LEN bytes
+        32 bytes

-    lenAuthClient
+    clients
         2 bytes

-        Number of authClient entries to follow
+        Number of authClient entries to follow, 40 bytes each

     authClient
-        Authorization data for a single client
+        Authorization data for a single client.
+        See below for the per-client authorization algorithm.

         clientID_i
             8 bytes